EvatsugDnalloR/NotebookApplication/README.md

 ### Roadmap

-- [ ] Import / Export to other file formats
+- [ ] Import / Export notebook data from / to other directories
 - [ ] Text-level undo/redo — migrate from `HTMLEditor` to `RichTextFX`
 - [ ] Better UI design (e.g. Material UI styling)